ARM-software/ebbr/source/chapter4-firmware-media.rst

 ----------------

-The partition table must strictly conform to the UEFI specification and include a protective MBR authored exactly as described in [UEFI]_ § 5.3 (hybrid partitioning schemes are not permitted).
+The partition table must strictly conform to the UEFI specification and include a protective MBR authored exactly as described in :UEFI:`5.3` (hybrid partitioning schemes are not permitted).

 Fixed-location firmware images must be protected by creating protective